Jared-Sprague/solr_post/README.md

                     e.g. "html,txt,json"
   --concurrency     concurrency level defauls to 8 the number of concurrent
-                    requests to make to the solr server --help            display usage information
+                    requests to make to the solr server -e, --exclude-regex
+                    exclude files who's content contains this regex pattern e.g.
+                    "no_index". only files files who's content does not contains this pattern will be indexed. this is case insensitive. if both exclude_regex and include_regex are set, exclude_regex will takes precedence.
+  -i, --include-regex
+                    include only files who's content contains this regex pattern e.g. "index_me". only files files who's content contains this pattern will be indexed. this is case insensitive. if both exclude_regex and include_regex are set, exclude_regex will takes precedence.
+  --help            display usage information
 ```